BlissRoms-x86/docs/build-bliss-os/build-bliss-os.md

 There are two outcomes to a build - either it fails and you get a red error message from `make`, or it succeeds and you see the Bliss logo in ASCII.
 If you encounter the former, you need to go back and fix whatever it's complaining about.
 Typically, 90% of the time the problem will be in your device tree.
 For the other 10%, submit a bug report to the ROM developers.
 Be sure to include the full log of your build to help diagnose the problem, and your device tree.

 If you face the latter, congratulations!
-You've successfully built BlissRoms for your device.
+You've successfully built Bliss ROM for your device.
 Grab the artifacts for your device:

     cd out/target/product/x86_64/